+Of course you’ve also got a family now.
 Yeah, so now it’s gonna work out a little bit better.
 The lawsuit obviously didn’t help, and what hurt a lot is that the guy who sued us also knew a lot about our personal lives.
 He knew how much he was gonna damage us, the bastard.
 But that’s nothing for me to worry about anymore.
 For us I’m just glad that we got out, and that he didn’t hurt us more.
 It’s a lot of responsibility to run a festival, and it can be dangerous too.

+You mentioned earlier that you’re lucky not to have gone to jail or develop any nasty habits.
+Do you still like a hedonistic bunch when you’re out on the road, or have you totally moved on from that lifestyle?
 As much as I’d love to say that we have, no. We’re fucking suckers for any bit of trouble.
 Luckily there are now more people around to help guide us, but that’s a part of it.
 It doesn’t feel natural if we don’t do that; that’s how we started as kids – looking for trouble – and that’s how it’ll end.
 The Growlers will release a new studio album in 2019.